revou-fsse-archive/my-rest-api/README.md

 This is a simple REST API service for example of assignment week-12 of Revou FSSE course.

-The service is built on Node JS, using Nest JS framework.
+The service is built on Node.js, using NestJS framework.

 # Live API URL